 Selling, General, & Administrative, also called operational expenses are all the costs that are involved in running your business that aren’t directly tied to the goods you sell or service you provide.
 Think things like your rent, utilities, travel, marketing and office supplies.
 This section, depending on your business, can be very large.
 Again, using the coffee shop example:

 Some businesses do have to factor in things like interest payments on loans, depreciation expenses like how much your equipment has lost value, and of course sales tax reporting.
 When figuring these costs, it may be beneficial to speak with a small business accountant for additional information.

 Once you have your income determined and your expenses calculated, subtract your expenses from your income, and you should have your business profit or loss depending on if the number is negative or positive.

 If you’d like to make your own profit and loss statement, there are multiple templates online available that are free, including one through Google Sheets.
 It’s very basic, but it’s easy to update and customize.

 However, as a business owner, you may find that preparing your income statement is time-consuming and overwhelming, and if you’re just starting out, you may make a costly mistake.
 That’s why reaching out to a qualified CPA to prepare your financial statements or provide advice may be a better option that can save you time and money.

 The experienced team at C.E.
-Thorn, CPA, PLLC is dedicated to working with small businesses in and around Raleigh.
+Thorn, CPA, PLLC is dedicated to working with small businesses on a monthly basis in and around Raleigh.
 We help businesses succeed through efficient bookkeeping, tax preparation services that save time and money, and help you understand your financial statements so you know the health of your business.